txt/mase/src/doc/SYLLABUS.md

 on public code repositories and **informed reuse** is encouraged where someone else's product is:

-+ imported and clearly acknowledged (as to where it came from)
++ Imported and clearly acknowledged (as to where it came from);
-+ the imported project is understood, and
++ The imported project is understood, and
-+ the imported project is significantly extended.
++ The imported project is significantly extended.

-Students are encouraged to read each others code and if **uninformed reuse** is detected, the lecturer will investigate.
-Cheating will be reported, and marks will be deducted, If the person who is doing the reuse
+Students are encouraged to read each others code and repor **uninformed reuse** to the lecturer.
+The issue will be explored and, if uncovered, cheating will be reported to the university and marks will be deducted if the person who is doing the reuse:

-+ Does not acknowledge the source of the product:
++ Does not acknowledge the source of the product;
 + Does not exhibit comprehension of the product when asked about it;
 + Does not significantly extend the product.